Choriaster: Habitat

 Choriaster granulatus prefers shallow waters ranging from 1.5 to 53 m deep and above average temperatures of 24 to 29 C. Choriaster granulatus has been found individually or in groups along coral reefs in the Indo-West Pacific region.
 It has also been found in the Red Sea, Fiji, and Great Barrier Reef.
 The sandy habitat where it tends to live is characterized by rubble slopes and detritus.
 They have also been found among corals and sponges.

 Diet

 Choriaster granulatus is a carnivore that, like other sea stars, has its mouth on the underside of its body.
 Food is digested and absorbed outside of its body by forcing its stomach out of its mouth onto the food.
 Its food includes small invertebrates such as coral polyps as well as carrion.

 Life cycle and reproduction

 Sea star embryos hatch into planktonic larvae before becoming juvenile sea stars with five arms.
-The Asteroidea class of organisms reproduce use both asexually and sexually.
+The Asteroidea class of organisms reproduce both asexually and sexually.